thubZai/thubZai.github.io/_pages/about.md

 ### How are you guys doing?
 Well, I'm doing great just like you...thanks for asking, btw! 😊 Here’s a glimpse into the things that light up my world!

-🔭 I have deep curiosity and research interests in exploring **Multimodal Learning**, particularly **Vision-Language Models (VLMs), Large Multimodal Models (MLLMs),** with insights from **Computer Vision (CV)** and **Deep Reinforcement Learning (RL)**.
+🔭 I have deep curiosity and research interests in exploring **Multimodal Learning**, particularly **Vision-Language Models (VLMs), Large Multimodal Models (MLLMs),** with insights from **Computer Vision (CV)** & **Deep Reinforcement Learning (RL)**.

 📌Check out the repository I've created - [**Vision-Language Models (VLMs) Research Hub**](https://github.com/thubZ09/vision-language-model-hub.git).
 I thought having a community-driven hub for multimodal researchers would be great.
 Contributions are welcome!

 📚 I have a borderline obsession with research papers.
-Check out my [Reading List](https://huggingface.co/collections/thubZ9/my-reading-list-677bbae8877a0efbab57392f) for what’s been keeping me up lately!
+Here's my [Reading List](https://huggingface.co/collections/thubZ9/my-reading-list-677bbae8877a0efbab57392f) for what’s been keeping me up lately!

 ✍️ I enjoy jotting down my thoughts.
-You can find my blogs on [Medium](https://medium.com/@thube09), [Towards AI](https://pub.towardsai.net/) and [InPlainEnglish](https://plainenglish.io/author/yash-thube).
+You can find my blogs on [Medium](https://medium.com/@thube09), [Towards AI](https://pub.towardsai.net/), [InPlainEnglish](https://plainenglish.io/author/yash-thube) or in the brain dump section👆.

 🌿 Outside of work, you’ll find me clicking random pictures, exploring astrophysics, or playing and watching a variety of sports!! - be it football, cricket, MMA, or Esports.
 A good book recommendation or a meaningful conversation?
 I’m all ears!

 ## 🤔What Keeps Me Inspired

 ### **All things ML**
-📖Understanding Deep Learning by Simon Prince and Machine Learning Specialization by Stanford.
+📖Understanding Deep Learning by Simon Prince, Machine Learning Specialization by Stanford and many more.
+I like to share all the notes that I find helpful!
+You can have a look [here](https://github.com/thubZ09/vision-language-model-hub/tree/main/Notes).
-📰Newsletters like The Batch (Deeplearning.AI) and TL;DR AI.
+📰Newsletters like The Batch (Deeplearning.AI), TL;DR AI & AlphaSignal.
-🎥Channels like Two Minute Papers, Stanford Online, 3Blue1Brown, WorldofAI, Machine Learning Street Talk and many more.
+🎥Channels like Two Minute Papers, Stanford Online, 3Blue1Brown, Machine Learning Street Talk, Yannic Kilcher, Umar Jamil and many more.
 🌟People like Andrew Ng, Aleksa Gordić, Andrej Karpathy, Ilya Sutskever, Yann LeCun, Lex Fridman and so many moree!

 ### **Beyond ML**